FOSSEE/st-scripts/advanced-features-functions/script.rst

   welcome()

-Let us now learn what keyword arguments are.
+Let us now learn what keyword arguments or named arguments are.
+We shall refer to them as keyword arguments, henceforth.

 {{{ show a slide with examples using keyword arguments. }}}